aodr3w/llt-rs/src/logger/README.md

 **Zero-Blocking Guarantee**: The logger uses try_send.
 If the logging buffer is full, the message is dropped (and a counter incremented) rather than blocking the trading engine.
 In low-latency, it is better to lose a log line than to miss a trade.

-**Pinned Worker**: The background logging thread can be optionally pinned to a specific CPU core (using llt-rs::affinity) to keep it away from your matching engine.
+**Pinned Worker**: The background logging thread can be optionally pinned to a specific CPU core (using llt-rs::affinity)

 ## Usage